-STANDARDS, TESTING, LICENSING, AND LABELING
+STANDARDS, TESTING, LICENSING, LABELING

-Morocco generally has not provided adequate notice of new proposals or changes to standards, technical regulations and conformity assessment procedures, thereby denying the opportunity for interested U.S. parties to comment on them before they are finalized.
-The FTA requires Morocco to make its system more transparent and open In particular, the agreement secures eventual foreign participation in the development of standards, technical regulations and conformity assessment procedures; creates opportunities for interested U.S. persons to provide comments on draft measures; and requires Morocco to explain how comments have been taken into account in the final drafting.
+Morocco generally has not provided adequate notice of new proposals or changes to existing standards, technical regulations and conformity assessment procedures, thereby denying interested U.S. parties the opportunity to comment on them before they are finalized.
+The FTA recently concluded with Morocco requires Morocco to make its system more transparent and open.
+In particular, the Agreement provides for more open participation in the development of standards, technical regulations and conformity assessment procedures; creates opportunities for interested U.S. persons to provide comments on draft measures; and requires Morocco to explain how comments have been taken into account in the final drafting of its measures.